tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 Advantages:

 - Uses standard, single-algorithm X.509 certificates and chains, maximizing compatibility with existing PKI infrastructures.
-- Facilitates incremental deployment where some systems may only support classical or post-quantum algorithms.
-- Maintains clear separation between traditional and post-quantum keys and policies.
+- Maintains clear separation between traditional and post-quantum keys.
-- certificate validation logic without requiring composite key support.
+- No changes to certificate validation logic.

 Disadvantages:

 - Increases protocol message size due to the transmission of multiple certificate chains and signatures.
 - Requires management of multiple certificates.
-- Increases handshake latency compared to a single certificate chain.
 - Requires support of {{?RFC4739}}.

 # Security Considerations